Iceberg A-68: History and recent developments

 On 9 December 2020, the Royal Air Force released video footage of A-68A, 150 km off South Georgia.
 The RAF conducted reconnaissance flights over the iceberg on 18 November and 5 December 2020.

 As of 17 December 2020, a part of the iceberg was just 31 mi from South Georgia, but the concern seemed to have lessened.
 National Geographic reported that "[s]cientists expect the iceberg ... to either anchor in the shallow waters around the island or move past it in the coming days."
 On this date it was also reported that a corner had been knocked off A-68A, most likely due to impact with the seabed.
-The new free floating iceberg has been designated A-68D.
+The new free floating iceberg was designated A-68D.

 On 22 December 2020, images from ESA's Sentinel-1 radar satellite showed that A-68A had experienced a major break-up.
 Two of the larger fragments were named A-68E and A-68F.
 A modeling study demonstrated that this break-up was likely triggered when part of A-68A became positioned within stronger ocean currents than the rest of the berg, generating enough tension along its body to break it into pieces.

 On 28 January 2021, Sentinel-1 discovered that the southern third of A-68A had broken away.
 The new segment was named A-68G, with an area of around 950 km2.
 The imagery shows these two bergs around 135 km south-east of South Georgia drifting close together.

 On 30 January 2021, Iceberg A-68A broke up into other icebergs called A-68H, A-68I, A-68J, A-68K, A-68L, and A-68M.

 On 15 February 2021, it was reported that British scientists had arrived at the remnants of A-68A, and had deployed a robotic glider to measure seawater salinity, temperature and chlorophyll close to the remaining blocks of ice to ascertain effects on local marine life.

 On 16 April 2021, the largest fragment was down to 3 nautical miles in length and the U.S. National Ice Center, which names, tracks, and documents Antarctic icebergs, discontinued tracking, as the Center only studies icebergs that are at least 20 sq. nautical miles, or that measure 10 nautical miles on the longest axis.